olgaSerg/Runner-App/README.md

 # Runner-App
 Application for jogging
 # Features
-- user registration and authentication
+- Sign in/Sign up
-- route recording to local database and server
+- Tracks are recorded to both local SQLite database and to Firebase
-- background track recording
+- Displaying tracks on Google Map
-- displaying track on map
+- Synchronizing tracks across multiple devices
-- synchronizing tracks on different devices
+- Background track recording
-- setting notifications to remind user of a jogging
+- Setting up reminders to go for a run
 # Technologies used:
 - Kotlin
 - Bolts